Whimsy Stick

 The “More Exercise” Myth: Why It Fails for High Energy Dogs

-The standard advice for a high-energy dog is always the same: more exercise.
-More of the same type of exercise is not the answer to how to tire out a high energy dog — it requires a fundamentally different kind that resolves drive rather than building endurance.
-Another walk.
-Longer fetch sessions.
-A dog park visit.
+More walking doesn’t tire a high-energy dog because walking is endurance exercise, and endurance exercise builds stamina rather than producing fatigue.
+The standard advice for a high-energy dog is always the same: more exercise, another walk, longer fetch sessions, a dog park visit.
 And for a lot of dogs, that works.
-But the owners searching for how to tire out a high-energy dog are specifically the ones for whom it doesn’t — because they’ve already tried the obvious answer and are still coming home to a dog who won’t settle.
+But the owners searching for how to tire out a high-energy dog are specifically the ones for whom it doesn’t, because they’ve already tried the obvious answer and are still coming home to a dog who won’t settle.

 What most people try